Popular BVI Charter Destinations

 Featured Charter Yachts in the Virgin Islands

-NECKERBELLE.
-The Virgin Islands are waiting for you to come explore, so why not check out the expansive sailing catamaran Neckerbelle?
-At 105' she offers plenty of space for as many as twelve guests to really enjoy the journey!
+IPHARRA.
+The Virgin Islands are waiting for you to come explore, so why not check out the expansive sailing catamaran Ipharra?
+At 102' she offers plenty of space for as many as twelve guests to really enjoy the journey!

 FAR NIENTE.
 At 130' this mega yacht has a lot to offer.
 Besides her five opulent cabins that offer accommodations to ten guests, she features a lavish on deck Jacuzzi with a 360 degree view.
 She also has an extensive list of watersports.

 LOLALITA.
 A 65' Privilege built sailing catamaran that has recently had a refit in September of 2014.
 She provides generous space for her charter guests with one king and three queen cabins.
 Among her many watersports she offers onboard diving with a licensed intstructor aboard.